fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the secret containing authentication credentials for the Helm
+<p>SecretRef specifies the Secret containing authentication credentials
-repository.
+for the HelmRepository.
-For HTTP/S basic auth the secret must contain username and password fields.
+For HTTP/S basic auth the secret must contain &lsquo;username&rsquo; and &lsquo;password&rsquo;
+fields.
-For TLS the secret must contain a certFile and keyFile, and/or caCert fields.</p>
+For TLS the secret must contain a &lsquo;certFile&rsquo; and &lsquo;keyFile&rsquo;, and/or &lsquo;caCert&rsquo; fields.</p>
 </td>
 </tr>
 <tr>